 The cut in inspectors follows another FOI which revealed that it takes on average more than three years from a fatal workplace accident until those responsible are brought to justice.

-“It is clear that the HSE is being denied the resources to undertake its role properly.
-In these circumstances it is more important than ever that union safety reps are given the training, support and time to conduct their duties and keep their fellow workers safe.
+“It’s obvious that the HSE isn’t getting the resources it needs to do its job correctly.
+Union safety representatives need more time, resources, and training than ever before to fulfil their responsibilities and keep their coworkers safe.
 However rather than boosting the rights and powers of safety reps the Conservative government has been intent on making their role even more difficult.

 “All political parties need to give a pledge to make workplace safety a priority and commit to giving the HSE the proper resources to undertake its role effectively and ensure workers are safe at work.”

-“The construction sector is a priority for HSE.
+“For HSE, the construction industry is a top priority.
 We have teams of dedicated construction specialists across England, Scotland and Wales who target the highest risk sites and activities.

-“Through improved targeting we have been able to direct inspectors to tackle more serious risks, and this inevitably means that inspections take longer.
+“We have been able to direct inspectors to more serious risks through improved targeting, but this has inevitably resulted in longer inspections.
 However, we do not measure our impact simply by counting the number of inspections.

-“In addition to planned inspections, we also respond to concerns about unsafe construction activities and investigate cases of ill health and injury, and provide advice to employers and workers.
-We remain actively committed to improving standards in the construction industry through the full range of options available to us.”
+“Additionally, we respond to concerns about unsafe construction activities and investigate incidents of ill health or injury, and we offer advice to employers and employees.
+We will continue to work tirelessly to raise the bar in the construction industry by utilising all of our options.”